aeternity/aeternity/docs/configuration.md

 This document describes how to configure your Aeternity node installed using a release binary for joining a public network of nodes (e.g. testnet) knowing an initial network peer to join.

+## User-provided configuration

+The `aeternity` system supports user-provided parameters via a JSON- or YAML-formatted config file.

+### File name and location
+The format of the config file is determined from the file extension: `.json` for JSON, or `.yaml` for YAML.

+The location of the file can be specified in a few different ways, in order of priority:
+1. The OS environment variable `EPOCH_CONFIG` contains a filename
+2. The Erlang/OTP environment variable `-aecore config` contains a filename
+3. A file named `epoch.{yaml,json}` exists in `${HOME}/.epoch/${sname}/`
+4. A file named `epoch.{yaml,json}` exists in `${AETERNITY_TOP}/`

+If all above checks fail, no user configuration is applied.

+`${sname}` represents the name part of the Erlang node name (the part before `'@'`).

+### Validation
+The contents of the config file will be validated against a JSON-Schema, located in the node at path `data/epoch_config_schema.json`.
+If any parameters violate the schema, the node will fail to start.

 ## Notable user configuration parameters

 ### Peer-to-peer network